-The Central Florida Expressway Authority’s (CFX) new SR 429 & SR 453 interchange was named “Expressway Authority Project of the Year” by the Florida Transportation Builders’ Association (FTBA).
-Opened in March 2018, the interchange provides a vital link to SR 46, offering Wekiva Parkway travelers greater accessibility to Mount Dora and suburban neighborhoods in Lake County.
+The Central Florida Expressway Authority‘s (CFX) new State Road 429 & State Road 453 interchange was named “Expressway Authority Project of the Year” by the Florida Transportation Builders’ Association (FTBA).
+Opened in March 2018, the interchange provides a vital link to State Road 46, offering Wekiva Parkway travelers greater accessibility to Mount Dora and suburban neighborhoods in Lake County.

 CFX will receive the honor at FTBA’s 2019 Best In Construction Awards presentation in August.